Statewide risk intelligence

 City hotspots

-Highest historical exposure across New Hampshire.
+Highest composite exposure across New Hampshire.

 Hampton Beach, NH